NurValues: Real-World Nursing Values Evaluation for Large Language Models in Clinical Context: The NurValues Benchmark

 \textbf{(4) Termination mechanism.} In the later phase of data collection, we observe a substantial rise in redundancy and semantic convergence across newly recorded instances.
 To avoid oversampling, we predefine a saturation threshold: data collection would cease once the average number of non-duplicative behavioral instances fell below three per day.
 Upon reaching this criterion, we formally conclude the fieldwork, resulting in a total of 976 structured, real-world nursing behavior instances.

 \textbf{(5) Privacy protection.} This study involves the collection of real-world behavioral data from clinical nursing settings.
 All data were collected through non-intrusive field observation in three hospitals.
 No personally identifiable information (PII) was recorded, and all interactions were anonymized during transcription.
 Participants, including nurses and other medical personnel, were informed of the purpose, scope, and non-intrusive nature of the study.
-Verbal informed consent was obtained when necessary, following the ethical review procedures of the affiliated institution.
+The study has been reviewed and approved by the hospital ethics committees.